splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 Set up deployment environments
 ===================================

 You likely want to set up various deployment environments.
-A deployment environment is a distinct deployment of your system or application that allows you to set up configurations that don’t overlap with configurations in other deployments of the same application.
+A deployment environment is a distinct deployment of your system or application that allows you to set up configurations that don't overlap with configurations in other deployments of the same application.
 Separate deployment environments are often used for different stages of the development process, such as development, staging, and production.
 For this pilot rollout, you might choose to start with only 1 deployment environment, for example a development or staging environment that facilitates testing.

 For details about setting up a deployment environment, see :ref:`apm-environments`.